-Without doubt, Mougins is one of the most wonderful places to base yourself for a leisurely holiday on the Cote d’Azur.
-In the following article, we discuss the history of the village, famous artists who settles here and Mougins luxury real estate.
+Without doubt, Mougins is one of the most beautiful villages of the Cote d’Azur.
+In the following article, we discuss the history of the village, famous artists who settled here.

-Only 15 minutes drive from Cannes, this beautiful medieval village is set amongst pine, olive and cyprus forests.
-This pretty hill top town is also located just eight kilometres by road from Grasse, the perfume capital of France.
+Only 15 minutes drive from Cannes, this medieval village is set amongst pine, olive and cyprus forests.
+A pretty hill top town is also located just eight kilometres by road from Grasse, the perfume capital of France.

 At the end of the 19th century, the ideal climate and location of Mougins began to attract many people, both French and foreigners.
 In 1924, Francis Picabia, a surrealist, avant-garde painter, developed a passion for Mougins and decided to settle there.
 The artist shared his enthusiasm with his friends, thereby attracting some of the greatest figures of our time to this small village.